 - on single or double yellow lines (except where there is a ban on loading or unloading) for up to 3 hours.
 Clocks must be displayed.

-- free of charge and without time limit where on-street pay & display parking facilities apply.
+- free of charge and without time limit where on-street pay by phone facilities apply.
 The disabled badge must always be correctly displayed (see below).

 A badge must not be used to park in any of the following places:

 - Where a loading ban is in force (shown by yellow kerb dashes)